 The Hot Seat not only provides valuable peer feedback, but it also inspires the other students and serves as a jump point to help others develop their own ideas.
 This method has endless opportunities and applications.

-Are you going to try to incorporate more PBL during distance learning, or are you barely hanging on?
+Are you going to try to incorporate more PBL this year, or are you barely hanging on?
 Have you tried any fun projects or activities that you think other teachers would love to hear about?
 Let us know in the comments below!